What is Customer Retention Rate in B2B SaaS

 So, we’ve had a good run talking about what customer retention rate is all about.

-It’s kind of neat to think of it as a measure of how many folks would turn up for another round of whatever you’re putting out there—a testament to the vibe you’re creating with your business.
+It’s neat to think of it as a measure of how many folks would turn up for another round of whatever you’re putting out there—a testament to the vibe you’re creating with your business.

 And hey, this is just the beginning.